 Compare more car loans you can apply for online today

-What are the benefits of getting a car loan from San Diego County Credit Union?
+What are the benefits of getting a car loan from SDCCU?

 - Minimal fees.
 With no application, origination or monthly fees, the only fee you face is for late payments.
 If you don’t make a late payment, you won’t be charged any fees.

-- Grace period.
-Qualify for a 90-day grace period before you start making payments.
+- Payment grace period.
+You may qualify for a 90-day grace period before you need to start making payments.

 - Tech savvy.
 Credit unions are notoriously low-tech, but SDCCU offers extensive online banking and a mobile app.